Best place to find information and services that your council provides...

 If no payments or arrangements are made and no deductions can take place, we may take legal action against you to recover any housing benefit overpayment through the County Court.
 If this happens, a County Court Judgement will be registered against you, which could mean you may have problems obtaining credit facilities in the future.

 A housing benefit overpayment is normally recoverable from the benefit claimant, in most cases you or your partner.
 If you have an appointee, we may consider recovering the overpayment from them.
-If you have your housing benefit paid to you landlord and you move house, any overpaid housing benefit will be recovered from your landlord.
+If you have your housing benefit paid to your landlord, you move house and have given notice, any overpaid housing benefit will usually be recovered from that landlord.

 If we have decided to recover an overpayment from a landlord we will issue an invoice or make deductions from other tenants' benefit paid to that landlord.
 The amount of these deductions should not be treated as rent arrears for those tenants, and the landlord must not try to recover the shortfall from them.